IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 ## Creating a StatefulSet with both raw block and file system volumes

-Create a StatefulSet yaml file, similar to the following demo-statefulset-combined.yaml file.
+Create a StatefulSet YAML file, similar to the following `demo-statefulset-combined.yaml` file.

 In a mixed file, it is important to indicate both the `volumeMounts` and  `volumeDevices` parameters, where `mountPath` is `"/data"` and `devicePath` is `"/dev/block"`.